gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial/Lesson06.rst

 | Add a list variable, orders, to keep track of orders.
 | Orders will be added as tuples of (customer, pizza, size, quantity).
-| Place this near the top of the code under the constants, before the definitions.
+| Place this near the top of the code under the dictionaries or constants, before the definitions.

 .. code-block:: python